Quasi-symmetric nets: A constructive approach to the equimodular elliptic type of Kokotsakis polyhedra: Introduction and Prior Work

 In summary, the contributions of this work are: \begin{itemize} \item the construction of the first explicit closed-form examples of flexible (in $\mathbb{R}^3$), non-self-intersecting polyhedra that belong exclusively to equimodular elliptic type; \item an explicit algebraic characterization of equimodular elliptic type; \item the development of numerical algorithms for search, verification, and visualization of such polyhedra; \item the construction of the numerical examples of polyhedra of equimodular elliptic type with desired tolerance. \end{itemize}

 The paper is organized as follows.
 Section~\ref{sec:notation} introduces the necessary notation and states the main results, Theorem~\ref{main_th:th1} and Proposition~\ref{main_th:prop1}.
 Section~\ref{sec:prexcrit} contains the proofs of these results.
 Section~\ref{sec:ex} presents the numerical search algorithm and reports closed-form and numerical examples.
+We have produced a video capturing the flexions; see the supplementary material (\texttt{QS-Nets.mp4})~\cite{Nurmatov2025Repo}.
 Section~\ref{sec:disc} discusses implications for further research on flexible polyhedra and potential CAD applications.
 A brief conclusion in Section~\ref{sec:concl} closes the paper.